naturalisticbrain/research-journal/_sources/research/prettymouth.md

 **This project has been submitted to OHBN 2023 and presented as a poster in July 2023, Montreal, Canada.**

+### 01/29/2024 - 02/02/2024
+- yay, payment issue solved and data collected! haven't got time to check the data yet; will start some work next week.

 ### 01/22/2024 - 01/26/2024
 - card payment has some problems, trying to resolve it next week.
 - no meeting, no data, no analysis